 - The Largest Single Contingency in Day-ahead is normally the largest Economic Maximum value for all available schedules or the summation of the largest Economic Maximum value for all available schedules of an active reserve group for the hour. - The Largest Single Contingency in Real-time is normally the higher of [max of (the largest online generator's output or Economic Maximum) or the sum of the higher of (Economic Maximum values or outputs of an active reserve group)]. - An active reserve group is a model of a station with multiple generation resources with a total capacity in excess of 800 MW, where there is a single outlet or where a single fault would trip multiple generation resources at the station. - For purposes of the 30-Minute Reserve Requirement, the largest gas contingency is calculated as the summation of the Economic Maximum values of the identified resources - Only those potential Largest Single Contingencies communicated by PJM Operations and modeled in the market clearing software will be eligible to set the applicable reserve requirements used in the market clearing process. - There are, at times, outage conditions at stations whereby a single fault would trip multiple generators resulting in a loss of generation greater than the Largest Single Contingency.
-In such instances, PJM will carry an increased Reserve Requirement in equivalent summation of output of those multiple generators in accordance with Reserve Requirements described in PJM Manual 13: Emergency Operations, Section 2.2. - At times, anticipated heavy load conditions may result in PJM operators carrying additional reserves to cover increased levels of operational uncertainty.
-PJM may extend the 30-Minute Reserve, Primary Reserve and Synchronized Reserve Requirements in the Market Clearing Engine during the on-peak period in order to incorporate these actions in Energy and Reserve Pricing when a Hot Weather Alert, Cold Weather Alert or an escalating emergency procedure (as defined in PJM Manual 13: Emergency Operations) has been issued for the Operating Day.
+In such instances, PJM will carry an increased Reserve Requirement in equivalent summation of output of those multiple generators in accordance with Reserve Requirements described in PJM Manual 13: Emergency Operations, Section 2.2. - At times, PJM operators may carry additional reserves to maintain proper levels due to anticipated heavy load conditions, operational uncertainty or lack of response from resources committed for Synchronized Reserve service may result in PJM operators carrying additional reserves to cover increased levels of operational uncertainty.
+PJM may extend the.
+The 30-Minute Reserve, Primary Reserve and Synchronized Reserve Requirements may be extended in the in the Day-ahead and Real-time Market Clearing Engines during the on-peak period in order to incorporate these actions in Energy and Reserve Pricing when a Hot Weather Alert, Cold Weather Alert or an escalating emergency procedure (as defined in PJM Manual 13: Emergency Operations) has been issued for the Operating Day.
 The extended Synchronized Reserve Requirement, extended Primary Reserve Requirement and extended 30-Minute Reserve Requirement will be equal to the existing extended applicable Reserve Requirement plus the sum of any additional MW brought online for that hour by PJM dispatch to account for operational uncertainty.